Sirens sound for the dead and for rockets on Israeli Memorial Day | Law-Order

 Sirens sound for the dead and for rockets on Israeli Memorial Day

+Memorial sirens for generations of Israeli war dead sounded on Monday while air raid sirens warned of incoming shells from the conflict triggered by the Oct.
+7 Hamas attack.

-Memorial sirens for generations of Israeli war dead sounded throughout the country on Monday, while air raid sirens warned of incoming shelling as the conflict triggered by the Oct.
-7 Hamas attack dragged on into its eighth month.
+Memorial sirens for generations of Israeli war dead sounded on Monday while air raid sirens warned of incoming shells from the conflict triggered by the Oct.
+7 Hamas attack.
+Traffic slowed to a standstill for the traditional two-minute silence for Israel's annual Memorial Day, observed the day before Independence Day.

+There was one new vigil at the site of a music festival where more than 350 revellers were killed.
+Griefstricken relatives stood face-to-face with pictures of the dead erected across a desert field.

 Swathes of Israel have been evacuated in the south near Gaza and in the north on the border with Lebanon, both of which saw air raid alerts on Monday.
 The memorial sirens sounded with a fixed tone, while air raid sirens had rising and falling notes, so residents could tell the difference.
 Commentator Chen Artzi-Sror wrote in the best-selling newspaper Yedioth Ahronoth that this year it was not a day of remembrance because the "ongoing present of sorrow and loss" was not yet in the past.

-"There is no daily routine at a moment when our brothers and sisters are held hostage, when entire swaths of our country are empty of residents, when the list of fallen and wounded grows by the day."
+"There is no daily routine at a moment when our brothers and sisters are held hostage, when entire swathes of our country are empty of residents, when the list of fallen and wounded grows by the day."
 While surveys have found broad Israeli support for the war, views on the government are mixed.
 Almost half of the public - 48% - wanted ministers to sit out memorial events at military cemeteries, the Israel Democracy Institute think-tank said.

-Much public anger has focussed on the government of Prime Minister Benjamin Netanyahu, a veteran conservative who long promoted himself as guarantor of national security.
-Unlike many of his ministers and defence chiefs, Netanyahu has sidestepped questions of his political liability.
-He casts the war - which has set off a second front with Lebanon and drawn attacks by Iranian-backed militias in Syria, Yemen and Iraq - as a showdown with Tehran that he had long predicted.

-"Our beloved, who fell in this war, and in all of Israel's wars ... represent eternal values: love of humanity and people, love of country, readiness to sacrifice, belief in a just cause," Netanyahu said in a speech.
-"It's either us - Israel - or them - the Hamas monsters.
-Either continued existence, liberty, security and prosperity - or destruction, slaughter, rape and enslavement.
-And we are determined to be victorious in this struggle."
-(Writing by Dan Williams Editing by Peter Graff)
+(Reporting and writing by Dan Williams in Jerusalem, additional reporting by Maytaal Angel Editing by Peter Graff and Andrew Cawthorne)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)